liquidprompt/liquidprompt/docs/functions/internal.rst

 .. function:: __lp_escape(string) -> var:ret

-   Escape shell escape characters so they print correctly in :envvar:`PS1`.
+   Escape shell escape characters and control characters so they print correctly in :envvar:`PS1`.

    In Bash, backslashes (``\``) are used to escape codes, so backslashes are replaced by two backslashes.